-Chemotherapy is a drug or a combination of drugs that attack cancer cells wherever they are in your body.
-Your treatment team can use it before or after rectal cancer surgery.
-At Memorial Sloan Kettering, our medical oncologists use advanced approaches to this kind of personalized medicine.
-They can customize your chemotherapy treatment based on detailed diagnostic information, such as the genetic features of your rectal tumor.
-This information can also help refine your plan of care, minimizing side effects as much as possible.
+Chemotherapy is a drug, or a combination of drugs, that attacks cancer cells wherever they are in the body.
+Chemotherapy is often given in combination with other treatments, including surgery or radiation therapy.
+At Memorial Sloan Kettering, we can customize chemotherapy treatment based on detailed diagnostic information, such as the genetic features of a rectal tumor.
+This information can help us personalize your care plan, tailoring it to your specific needs and minimizing side effects as much as possible.

-At MSK, patients with metastatic disease have their tumor tissue analyzed to look for specific genetic mutations.
-Knowing which mutations are present can help your medical oncologist determine which chemotherapy drugs will be most effective and minimize side effects.
+At MSK, people with rectal cancer that has spread to other parts of the body have their tumor tissue analyzed to look for specific genetic mutations.
+Knowing about any mutations can help your care team determine which chemotherapy will be the most effective and minimize side effects.